jonesphillip/pyflare/README.md

 # Flare

-Run Python functions at scale on Cloudflare with a single command.
+An experiment in running Python functions at scale on Cloudflare with a single command.
 Write normal Python, execute across multiple containers in parallel.

 ## Quick Start